collective/Products.Poi/Products/Poi/README.txt

 steps that are available for Poi.
 Backup your Data.fs first!

 NOTE: the upgrade steps can take a long time.
-Try to run the upgrade when traffic on your site is low or take the site offline for best results.
+Try to run the upgrade when traffic on your site is low or take the site off-line for best results.
 When someone is editing content during the upgrade step, a ConflictError can occur, which means the upgrade will start all over.
 On sites with a lot of Poi content (like plone.org) that can mean that the upgrade stops after a while without being complete.
 After the upgrade check if there are still old-style PoiResponses in your site by going to ``<your site url>/search?portal_type=PoiResponse``.
-If this still gives back results, run the upgrade again (running it multiple times is safe).
+If this still gives back results, simply run the upgrade again (running it multiple times is safe).

 After any upgrade, you may need to run an Archetypes schema update.
 Go to 'archetype_tool' in the ZMI, select the 'Update Schema' tab, and see if any of the 'Poi.*' types (or any other type actually) are selected.
 If some are selected, click 'Update schema'.
-It iss probably a good idea to choose 'All objects' from the drop-down as well, although this will take slightly longer.
+It is probably a good idea to choose 'All objects' from the drop-down as well, although this will take slightly longer.
 When coming from Plone 2.5, be sure to select 'Remove schema attributes from instances.'